GoroBob/homeautomation/README.md

 - add openning sensor
 - add camera

-Connect all to the raspberryby wire or wifi.
-Connect to the inernet in the cellphone.
+Connect all to the raspberry by wire or wifi.
+Connect to the internet using the cellphone.

-Connect to a server in aws.
+Connect to a server in aws, so this one send message is the propoer trigger is activated (open door, PIR change), and make video in that case.

-Send message by telegram if anudoor is opennned.